ranas-experiments/100-days-of-code/log.md

 **Today's progress**: Completed my function for sumInput using !(Number.isNaN(value)).
 Also learned about some array methods.

 **Thoughts**: Feeling kinda nice!
 But the shrinking amount of time that I study is unpleasant for me.

+### Day 51: October 11th

+**Today's progress**: Continued reading on array methods.

+**Thoughts**: This is really boring to me, the as when i was learning about string methods and such.
+Ugh i just wish this would end soon.